Say-Their-Name/say-their-names-ios/CONTRIBUTING.md

 ### UI development

 This project uses UIKit to develop UIs.
-Using xibs and programmatic layout are both acceptable, however programmatic layout is preferred due to improved maintainability.
+Using programmatic layout is preferred due to improved maintainability and possibility to easily resolve merge conflicts from multiple contributors.
-Usage of storyboards is discouraged.
+Usage of xibs and storyboards is discouraged, however in rare cases individual xibs can be okay for very static UIs.

-The app intends to follow iOS best practices such as dark mode, accessibility, dynamic text.
+The app intends to follow iOS best practices such as dark mode, accessibility, dynamic type.
 Please keep those in mind when developing the UI.
 Using Auto Layout helps with making interfaces adaptive, so it's encouraged to use it.

 ### Unit testing